Pispros/Install-Local-AI-Stack-Bazzite-OS/README.md

 ### Editor config

-The server exposes a stable alias (`qwen3.6-a3b` for chat, `qwen-coder-fim` for FIM), so the client config doesn't change even if you swap the underlying model.
-Just align the client `max_tokens` with the server `--ctx-size` (138240 for chat).
+The server exposes a stable alias (`qwen3-30b-a3b` for chat, `qwen-coder-fim` for FIM), so the client config doesn't change even if you swap the underlying model.

 ```json
 "edit_predictions": {